-- 18.1 This section should be read in conjunction with the School Acceptable use of ICT facilities policy/social media policy.
-Posting, creating, accessing, transmitting, downloading, uploading, or storing any of the following material (unless it is part of an authorised investigation) is likely to amount to gross misconduct and result (where the adult is employed) in summary dismissal (this list is not exhaustive): - Pseudo-images of children (child abuse images), pornographic or sexually suggestive material or images of children or Adults which may be construed as such in the circumstances (that is, writing, texting, pictures, films, and video clips of a sexually explicit or arousing nature), - b) Any other type of offensive, obscene or discriminatory material, criminal material or material which is liable to cause distress or embarrassment to [the School/Academy] or others. - 18.2 If indecent images of children are discovered at the premises or on the school's equipment/devices, an immediate referral should be made to the school's designated Safeguarding Lead and Head Teacher (unless he or she is implicated) and the external Designated Officer (DO) and, if relevant, the police contacted.
-The images/equipment should be secured, should not be used by others, and should be isolated from the network.
+18.1.
+This section should be read in conjunction with Spring Meadow's Acceptable use of ICT facilities policy/social media policy.
+Posting, creating, accessing, transmitting, downloading, uploading or storing any of the following material (unless it is part of an authorised investigation) is likely to amount to gross misconduct and result (where the adult is employed) in summary dismissal (this list is not exhaustive):

+- Pseudo-images of children (child abuse images), pornographic or sexually suggestive material or images of children or adults which may be construed as such in the circumstances (that is, writing, texting, pictures, films and video clips of a sexually explicit or arousing nature) - Any other type of offensive, obscene or discriminatory material, criminal material or material which is liable to cause distress or embarrassment to Spring Meadow or others - 18.2.
+If indecent images of children are discovered at the premises or on Spring Meadow's equipment/devices, an immediate referral should be made to Spring Meadow's designated Safeguarding Lead and Laura Fielding, Headteacher (unless they are implicated) and the external Designated Officer (DO) and, if relevant, the police contacted.
+The images/equipment should be secured, should not be used by others and should be isolated from the network.
 There should be no attempt to view, tamper with or delete the images as this could jeopardise any necessary criminal investigation.
-If the images are of children are known to the [School/Academy], a referral should also be made to children's social care in accordance with local arrangements. - 18.3 The contents of our ICT resources and communications systems are our property.
-Therefore, Adults should have no expectation of privacy in any message, files, data, document, facsimile, telephone conversation, social media post, conversation or message, or any other kind of information or communications transmitted to, received, or printed from, or stored or recorded on our electronic information and communications systems. - 18.4 We reserve the right to monitor, intercept and review, without prior notification or authorisation from adults.
-Usage of our IT resources and communications systems, including but not limited to telephone, e-mail, messaging, voicemail,

-CCTV, internet and social media postings and activities is monitored to ensure that our rules are being complied with and for the following purposes:
+If the images are of children are known to Spring Meadow, a referral should also be made to children's social care in accordance with local arrangements. - 18.3.
+The contents of our ICT resources and communications systems are our property.
+Therefore, adults should have no expectation of privacy in any message, files, data, document, facsimile, telephone conversation, social media post, conversation or message, or any other kind of information or communications transmitted to, received or printed from, or stored or recorded on our electronic information and communications systems.
+We reserve the right to monitor, intercept and review, without prior notification or authorisation from adults.
+Usage of our IT resources and communications systems, including but not limited to telephone, e-mail, messaging, voicemail, CCTV, internet and social media postings and activities are monitored to ensure that our rules are being complied with and for the following purposes: - To monitor whether the use of the e-mail system or the internet is legitimate and in accordance with this Code - To assist in the investigation of alleged wrongful acts - To comply with any legal obligation - 18.4.
+Personal data will be stored in accordance with Spring Meadow's Privacy Notices.
+We may store copies of data or communications for a period of time after they are created and may delete such copies from time to time without notice.
+If necessary, information may be handed to the police in connection with a criminal investigation. - 18.5.
+A CCTV system monitors Spring Meadow 24 hours a day.
+This data is recorded and may be used as evidence of any alleged wrongdoing.

-- to monitor whether the use of the e-mail system or the internet is legitimate and in accordance with this Code: - to assist in the investigation of alleged wrongful acts; or - to comply with any legal obligation - 18.5 Adults consent to monitoring by acknowledgement of this Code and the use of our resources and systems.
-We may store copies of data or communications for a period after they are created and may delete such copies from time to time without notice.
-If necessary, information may be handed to the police in connection with a criminal investigation. - 18.6 Cyber-bullying can be experienced by adults as well as pupils.
-Adults should notify Laura Fielding if they are subject to cyber-bullying.
-The school will endeavour to protect Adults and stop any inappropriate conduct.
+18.6.
+Cyberbullying can be experienced by adults as well as pupils.
+Adults should notify Laura Fielding, Headteacher if they are subject to cyber-bullying.
+Spring Meadow will endeavour to protect adults and stop any inappropriate conduct.

-19 Reporting Concerns and Recording Incidents
+19. Reporting Concerns and Recording Incidents